-Additional copies are available from the Internet at:

-http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocument s/ucm242077.htm You may also send an email request to dsmica@fda.hhs.gov to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number 1734 to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an email request to dsmica@fda.hhs.gov to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+Please use the document number 1701 to identify the guidance you are requesting.